kennethrrosen/qubes-for-journalists/README.md

 - tk

 ### configure multimedia Qube
 I've assigned bluetooth audio to this VM.
 First you need to identify an user VM dedicated to audio and assign a device to it.
 In the most common case the assigned device is the USB controller to which your USB audio card will be connected.
 Might make Zoom calls more difficult; but my Zoom qube is for participating in Zoom, not for one-on-ones, for which I use my phone or an oft-wiped MacBook Air.
+For use with Spotify and Adobe Connect
+(Adobe-Connect-Linux by mahancoder)

 ```
 Make sure template has these packages installed: